Differentiable solver for time-dependent deformation problems with contact: Parametric derivatives of forces

+Recall that the geometric map $\fprms$ always uses piecewise-linear elements $\xi_\ell$, while the basis for the deformations $u$ can be of any order.
+The matrix $M^*$ is an upsampling matrix to bring dimension of $\prms$ to the same as discrete solution $\vu$.
+The upsampling is performed by linear interpolation from $\hat{x}_\ell$ to nodes $\hat{z}_\ell$.

-The contact forces are derived from the following potential, which can be obtained as a discretization of an integral over the surface:
+The contact forces are derived from the following potential:

-where $\kappa > 0$ is a conditioning parameter controlling the barrier stiffness and $A_k$ corresponds to the sum of surface areas associated with each primitive in $k$ ($1/3$ of the sum of areas of incident triangles for vertices and edges, and the area for triangles); distances $d_k$ depend on the initial positions $x \in \Omega_\prms$.
+where $\kappa > 0$ is a parameter controlling the barrier stiffness and $A_k$ corresponds to the sum of surface areas associated with each primitive in $k$ (i.e., $\tfrac{1}{3}$ of the sum of areas of incident triangles for vertices and edges, and the area for triangles).
+See Section \ref{appsec:contact-area} in the Appendix.

-We define $F^c_k(\vu, \prms) = \dpu W_k(\vu, \prms) = \kappa b'(d_k(\vu+\prms)) \partial_{\mathbf{x^d}} d_k$.
+We define $F^c_k(\vu, \prms) = \dpu W_k(\vu, \prms) = \kappa b'(d_k(\vx^d)) \partial_{\mathbf{x^d}} d_k$.